tum-ei-eda/mlonmcu-sw/test/README.md

 Step 1:
 modify the path in scripts
 Step 2:
+run populate_support_install.sh
+Step 3:
 run test_script.sh to compile
-Step 3:
+Step 4:
 run test_simu.sh to simulate
-the pulp-freertos/support/install will be populated automatically

 If you want to reset the pulp-rtos folder
 You can use the following command